The Life of Jimmy Dolan: Plot

 Jimmy awakens groggily in the hospital with a doctor examining him and Phlaxer standing nearby.
 Auntie tearfully cries over Jack, telling him how he's saved the farm and helped them all, and begging him to recover.
 Peggy and the kids arrive, and Jimmy, not wanting to reveal that Phlaxer is there to take him into custody, tells her he needs to go.
 He tells her that he is going on a barnstorming boxing tour, earning money by fighting on tour with Phlaxer as his manager.
 She asks to go with them, but he tells her he has out go alone and will come right back to her.
 Phlaxer interjects, "in about 10 years."
 Jimmy and Peggy say goodbye with a tearful kiss.

 Phlaxer takes him into custody and they arrive at the train station for a 3-day ride to where Jimmy will face trial.
-Phlaxer talks with Jimmy, and right as they are boarding the train, he stops and tells Jimmy a story about how he, back in 1894, worked in a poor traveling theater company working for pennies giving tear-jerker shows.
+Phlaxer talks with Jimmy, and as they are boarding the train, he stops and tells Jimmy a story about how he, back in 1894, worked in a poor traveling theater company working for pennies giving tear-jerker shows.
 One show in particular was about a hero helping a family and a "poor honest gal" pay off their mortgage.
 He says, "I was the leading man, and I got the gal."

-Seeing the Jimmy has changed for the better, Phlaxer says, "Jimmy Dolan gone soft."
+Seeing Jimmy has changed for the better, Phlaxer says, "Jimmy Dolan gone soft."
 With a glint in his eye, Phlaxer suggests that maybe he got the wrong man.

-As the train starts to move, "Go on.
+Phlaxer jumps on the train as it starts to move, and leaves Jimmy to go to Peggy, telling him, "Go on.
 Beat it!
 Keep that kisser of yours off the camera.
 You don't photograph good.
 So long....Daugherty!"

-Phlaxer jumps on the train as the starts to move, and leaves Jimmy to go to Peggy.